dotnet/smartcomponents/docs/smart-paste.md

  * Blazor: `<SmartPasteButton DefaultIcon />`
  * MVC/Razor Pages: `<smart-paste-button default-icon />`

-This will render as a inline `<svg class='smart-paste-icon'>` element within the button.
+This will render as an inline `<svg class='smart-paste-icon'>` element within the button.
 You can use the `smart-paste-icon` CSS class name to apply additional styling rules to the icon.

 If you want to use a custom icon, then instead of setting `DefaultIcon` or `default-icon`, simply supply your icon as child content: